dbmeads/reactivate/README.md

     console.log('My name is ' + state.name + '!');
 }

-// You can subscribe to receive state updates store.subscribe(callback);
+// You can subscribe to receive state updates and receive
+// a function that can be used to unsubscribe at a later time var unsubscribe = store.subscribe(callback);

 // You can update state
 store.setState({name: 'Bob'});

 // You can get the current state at any time console.log(JSON.stringify(store.getState()));

-// You can unsubscribe from state updates as well store.unsubscribe(callback);

 // You can add JSON Schema based validation to any store store.setSchema({